 Heating - Water Heater Large

 I want an electric water heater.
 Two of these are required in the house basement.
 Typically large electric water heaters have two elements.
+Buy the tall variant.
 For power outage scenarios need to be able to operate just one element at 115V 20A, but it is easy and inexpensive to put in whatever elements you want.

 Whirlpool 50-Gallon 240-Volt 6-Year Regular Electric Water Heater